 One of the world's most recognisable whiskey brands.
 Jack Daniel's have an expansive collection on offer, their single-barrel expression is an inexpensive and thoughtful gift for the JD lover in your life.
-A full-bodied whisky with plenty of spicy rye balanced against honey and cereal.
+A full-bodied whiskey with plenty of spicy rye balanced against honey and cereal.
 One for the Jack and Coke drinker, this is a versatile expression that will see them gradually wean off the mixer.

 Whiskey aficionado Jim Murray awarded this bourbon his 'liquid gold' award in 2014.
 This spiced bourbon was the first addition to the Maker’s Mark range since the 1950s.
-The whiskey pitches a bag of spices against the sweet funfare notes typically found in bourbon.
+The whiskey pitches a bag of spices against the sweet funfair notes typically found in bourbon.
 Nutmeg takes over from toffee apple with the subtlety of an earthquake but it is a pleasant seismic shift.
 The ideal gift for lovers of American whiskey.

 A new breed of whiskey.
 Sexton is an Irish single malt that is geared toward budding whiskey enthusiasts and cocktail makers.
 The hexagonal bottle is testament to the distillery's targeting of a new age of whiskey drinker, while in terms of flavour, honey is fused with peppery pears and a biting oaky spiciness.
 Buy this for the bartender in your family.

-This review was last updated in November 2019.
+This review was last updated in November 2023.
 If you have any questions or suggestions for future reviews, or spot anything that has changed in price or availability, please get in touch at email@example.com.
 For information on alcohol guidelines, read our guide to drinking responsibly.